Azure-Samples/openhack-devops-team/README.md

 # Project Name

-The DevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges.
+TheDevOps open hack event is designed to foster learning via implementing DevOps practices with a series of challenges.

 ## Architecture